CERN/Quantumacy/QKDSimkit/README.md

 Redis is a requirement for QKDSimkit server and QKDSimkit p2p

 ### Executing

-* Run with the most basic configuration: channel will run on the same machine as the server
+* Run the server and the channel on the same machine, it will start both the server and the channel, the default addresses are 127.0.0.1:5002 for server and 127.0.0.1:5000 for channel
 ```
 $ QKDSimkit server local
 ```

-* Run with custom channel settings (noise, eavesdropper)
+* It is possible to run the channel with custom settings adding noise (-n) and simulating an eavesdropper (-e)
 ```
 $ QKDSimkit server local -n 0.5 -e True
 ```

-* Run server using an external channel
+* In case you want to share an already existing channel with other servers or with a peer to peer infrastructure you can use this command to connect the server to an external channel:
 ```
 $ QKDSimkit server -a [host:port] external -ca [host:port]
 ```

 ### Additional commands
-* Add a user
+* Add a user: specify a token, it can be useful for multiple clients
 ```
 $ QKDSimkit server add_user <token>
 ```
-* Retrieve keys from server
+* Retrieve keys from server it is possible to specify a token (-t) to retrieve a specific set of keys
 ```
-$ QKDSimkit server retrieve -i <token>
+$ QKDSimkit server retrieve
 ```
 ### Help